Enroll iOS devices in Intune

 Use the Company Portal on DEP-enrolled or Apple Configurator-enrolled devices

-Devices that are configured with user affinity can install and run the Company Portal app to download apps and manage devices.
+Devices configured with user affinity can install and run the Company Portal app to download apps and manage devices.
 After users receive their devices, they must complete a number of additional steps to complete the Setup Assistant and install the Company Portal app.

 User affinity is required to support the following: